-"I don't think it necessary to scold them.
-What is done cannot be undone," she would say simply in reply.
+"I don't think it necessary to scold them for such a mistake," she would say simply in reply.

 She herself was proud of helping her husband in his revolutionary work, but as a woman she lived through endless hardship that she could hardly endure.
 She seldom lived in comfort with her husband, because he was always away from home working for the independence of the country.
 I can say she was happy for about a year, when her husband was teaching at the school in Kangdong, and then at Badaogou for a year or two while they lived a home life together.